jonnhao/Easy/README.md

 # Easy
-An easy Flutter state managegement that allows minimal rebuild of widgets and improves performance.
+An easy Flutter state management that allows minimal rebuild of widgets and improves performance.

 ## Getting Started